No products in the cart.

 The best Samsung smartphones don’t come cheap.
 This isn’t a Samsung thing, of course, as all manufacturers like to maximize profit on their flagship smartphones.
 It’s also why most of them recognize the need to produce more affordable smartphones.
 Samsung, as a company, release more smartphones than anybody else.
 Their range is vast, with everything from feature phones for a few dollars, to the hi-tech and hi-spec Galaxy S and Galaxy Note ranges heading their catalog.
+In this review, we will discuss how the Samsung Galaxy S4 Mini was a great hit!

 What they haven’t done much of is produce smaller devices, of the type Apple persevered with for so long.
 The S4 Mini is one of only 4 Mini versions of the Galaxy S range produced by Samsung.
 For whatever reason, Samsung killed the line even when the S6 Mini was seemingly only weeks from a scheduled release.
 It’s possible that the tide had already turned, and that Samsung thought they might be spread too thinly at the top end of the market.
 Who knows?